IBM/db2sock-ibmi/README.md

 This project is under construction.
 APIs are changing daily, therefore, you should not use for ANY production purpose.
 When this warning disappears, APIs will be considered stable.

+SQLJson400 interface under major reconstruction, libtkit400.a, libjson400.a (do not use).

 #db2sock

 Welcome to db2sock project.
 Goal is PASE DB2 CLI asynchronous API driver and more (libdb400.a).